JiHoon0422/zuzu-legal-landing-2/README.md

 #### Layout

 contains all styles involved with the layout of your project.
 Such as styles for your header, footer, navigation and the grid system.

+### Abstracts

+holds Sass tools, helper files, variables, functions, mixins and other config files.
+These files are meant to be just helpers which don’t output any CSS when compiled.

 ### Pages